mingghan/random_planner/README.md

     * `/pause` - pauses task
     * `/done` - finishes task and removes it from the list
 6. Your tasklist is in `lists/work.txt` file

+### Shell
+1. Run `python planner.py lists/work.txt` and follow the instructions.
+Instead of `lists/work.txt` you can use any other file on your filesystem